Alexey Zubritsky: Early life and education

-Alexey Zubritsky was born in 22 August 1992 in the village of Vladimirovskoe, Zaporizhzhia Oblast, Ukraine.
+Alexey Zubritsky was born on 22 August 1992 in the village of Vladimirovskoe, Zaporizhzhia Oblast, Ukraine.
 He graduated from secondary school in Zaporizhzhia in 2009.
-He graduated from the Ivan Kozhedub National University of the Air Force in 2013, with a degree in Aviation Unit Operations Management, specialising in Flight Operation and Combat Use of Aircraft.
+He graduated from the Ivan Kozhedub National University of the Air Force in 2013, with a degree in Aviation Unit Operations Management, specializing in Flight Operation and Combat Use of Aircraft.

 Military career

 From September 2013 to March 2014, Zubritsky served as a pilot in the 204th Tactical Aviation Brigade, flying the MiG-29 fighter and L-39 jet trainer, based in Sevastopol, Crimea.

-Following the Russian annexation of Crimea, Zubritsky continued to serve in Sevastopol, now part of he 4th Guards Air and Air Defence Forces Army.
+Following the Russian annexation of Crimea, Zubritsky continued to serve in Sevastopol, now part of the 4th Guards Air and Air Defence Forces Army.

 In March 2014, Zubritsky served in the 38th Fighter Aviation Regiment, before transferring to the 31st Fighter Aviation Regiment in December 2014.

 From July 2015 to November 2018, Zubritsky served as a senior pilot in the 960th Assault Aviation Regiment, flying the Su-25 attack aircraft.

 Following the end of his contract in 2024, Zubritsky retired to the reserves after ten years of service, and over 500 hours of total flight time and a class qualification of "Military Pilot, Third Class".